-What those actions are will differ from person to person.
+Which actions are taken will differ from person to person.
 It is likely that you will know when you have found the right mix of rituals when engaging in them leaves you feeling peaceful, centered, and calm.

 Those who regularly engage in a spiritual practice report many benefits, including:

-- Using their ability to use their “clairs”/intuition to connect with God/Source/Spirit is enhanced.
+- Increased ability to use their “clairs”/intuition to connect with God/Source/Spirit.

-- It increases your vibrational rate, which enhances your ability to protect yourself energetically from lower vibrating energy.
-This can include energy on the Earth plan (e.g., negative people, toxic environments) and energies from the spiritual plane (e.g., dark entities).
+- Increased vibrational rate, which enhances your ability to protect yourself energetically from lower vibrating energy.
+This can include energy on the Earth plane (e.g., negative people, toxic environments) and energies from the spiritual plane (e.g., dark entities).

 How does one create a spiritual practice that is “right” for them?

-- Creating a sacred space is often helpful: Select a physical location that is designated for your spiritual practice.
+Select a physical location that is designated for your spiritual practice.
 Be sure that when you are in this space, you will not be interrupted and that it is peaceful and quiet.
-Possibilities include:

-- The corner of a room where you keep your angel cards, pendulum, and spiritually-related books.
+- An area within a room where you keep your angel cards, pendulum, spiritually-related books, etc.